 So if you are looking the best bike light to install on your bike or to replace an old, defective one, here’s a handy guide for you.

 The Best Front Bike Lights that You Should Buy for 2019

 1. NiteRider Pro 1800

-Costing just over $200, the NiteRider Pro 1800 is no doubt one of the bike lights with the best power to weight ratios.
+Costing just over $200, the NiteRider Pro 1800 is no doubt one of the lights with the best power to weight ratios.
 Using 3 CREE LEDs, it can produce 1800 lumens of light — making it the best choice for daredevils and bikepackers who love mountain biking at night.

 Lightweigh at only 484 grams, the NiteRider Pro 1800 features a rugged design and housings made from Dupont nylon-reinforced fiberglass.
 This bike light is powered by 4-cell lithium ion battery which features an eight-step juice gauge to let you know when it is time to recharge.